joaoventura/temple.js/README.md

 ### Template locations

 You can define one or more templates inside the html document (for instance, inside a script element with the text attribute to something other than 'text/javascript'), or on an external file.
 For external files, use `fromURL(url, callback)` to load the external file asynchronously.

+When you need greater modularity, you can create multiple template files (or elements) and use them under the same namespace.
+You just need to declare them when loading your templates, using for instance `fromURL(['template1.html' ,'template2.html'], function(mytemplates) {});`.

-Check the samples for more examples for loading templates and functions inline or from external files.
+Check the samples for more examples for loading templates and functions inline, or from external files.

 ### Public functions